Unusual Malaysian Drinks You Want To Try

 While Cendol and ABC (Air Batu Campur) you are not drinking from a glass or mug – Malaysians love these dessert drinks as thirst quenchers in the humid climate of Malaysia.

-On a hot, scorching day, you will see a queue around the block for these two desserts in the city.
+On a hot day, there will be a queue around the block for these two desserts in the city.

 Everyone stays hydrated, and dessert drinks are best for a bit of snack stop as you explore the area.